Coolest Sweet Shop Birthday Party Ideas

 The sweet shop birthday party storefront shown below once again was made from Styrofoam, acrylic paint, glitter, oh yeah, a few lollipops too.

-Below is a close-up of the top of the sweet shop sign.
+The featured image at the top is a close-up of the top of the sweet shop sign.
 You can see the depth of the Styrofoam better here.

 I also made a lollipop and Styrofoam word sculpture I made.
 I was still getting the hang of it.